 I work in a mixed use building located in Fort Bragg, three hours north of San Francisco on the coast near Mendocino.

 The painting studio is a cubical area two stories high, with skylights and white walls, but no windows.
-The back half of the building has a bathroom, an office where I often sleep, and a workroom where I cut mats and mount photographic prints and my assistant sorts and catalogs my paintings.
+The back half of the building has a bathroom, an office where I often sleep, and a workroom where I cut mats and mount photographic prints and where my assistant sorts and catalogs my paintings.

 When I bought the building over twenty years ago, the studio and darkroom had open framing and no insulation.
 They are now finished.
 The work areas are bright and welcoming.
 I have installed blackout curtains to facilitate platinum printing.
-I recently replaced fluorescent fixtures with LED work lights that provide enough light of the right color to enable me to paint at night.
+I recently replaced the fluorescent fixtures in the studio with LED work lights that provide enough light of the right color to enable me to paint at night.

 I can see the Pacific from the upstairs landing.
 In 2011 the Mendocino Land Trust bought Hare Creek Beach, a quarter of a mile to the north.
-One can get down to the beach on south side of the creek via a narrow, somewhat steep pathway.
+I can walk down to the beach on the south side of the creek via a narrow, somewhat steep pathway.
 The official trail is on the north side.
-You can sometimes cross the creek where it flows over the sand into the ocean without getting your feet wet.
-You then hike up to Highway 1, walk south across the bridge, and follow Old Coast Highway back to the studio.
+I can sometimes cross the creek where it flows over the sand into the ocean without getting my feet wet.
+I then hike up to Highway 1, walk south across the bridge, and follow Old Coast Highway back to the studio.

 I am conscious of the fact that Edward Weston and Charis Wilson drove along this road while working on Weston’s Guggenheim grant.
 I often think of them when looking at my mailbox, which is surrounded by berry bushes.
 They got married in Elk, a town about 20 miles south of here, in 1939.

 I joined the Edgewater Gallery in the spring of 2021.
 It is a twelve member cooperative.
 The member artists work in a variety of mediums, and styles.